 - Fatigue and discomfort.
 This is an unpleasant feeling produced by effort, but not strong enough to be labeled “pain.”
 Athletes learn to be “comfortable being uncomfortable,” as such efforts are a regular and necessary part of most sports.
 With continued effort, discomfort can turn into …

 - Positive training pain.
-This pain often occurs with endurance exercise, and includes muscle fatigue and sensations in the lungs and heart that can range from unpleasant to what is typically thought of as pain.
+This pain often occurs with endurance exercise.
+It includes muscle fatigue and sensations in the lungs and heart that can range from unpleasant to what is typically thought of as pain.
 It is neither threatening nor a sign of injury.
-Because athletes know the cause, are in control of their effort, and recognize that these feelings are beneficial and can enhance performance.
-In short, positive training pain is a good sign of effort and improvement.
+Because athletes know the cause, are in control of their effort, and recognize that these feelings are beneficial and can enhance performance. n short, positive training pain is a good sign of effort and improvement.

 - Negative acute pain is an intense and specific pain that occurs suddenly, often a result of injury.
 It is often localized to a specific body part and is labeled as threatening.